Generalised Umbral Moonshine: Background

-The proof of this conjecture has been recently announced \cite{carnahan12}, building on previous work \cite{Carnahan2008,MR2904095,Dong2000,Hoehn03,carnahan_miyamoto}.
-See also \cite{MR1372731} for a previous result and \cite{carnahan12} for a more in-depth review of the literature.
+The proof of this conjecture has been recently announced \cite{carnahan12}, building on previous work \cite{Carnahan2008,MR2904095,carnahan_miyamoto,Dong2000,Hoehn03}.
+See also~\cite{MR1372731} for a previous result and \cite{carnahan12} for a more in-depth review of the literature.
 With the crucial exception of the genus zero property ({\bf II}), all the above properties of generalised moonshine can be understood in the physical framework of holomorphic orbifolds along the lines discussed above \cite{Dixon:1988qd}.
+See~\cite{Paquette:2016xoo} for a recently proposed physical interpretation of the genus zero property.

-\subsection{Umbral Moonshine}
+\subsection{Umbral moonshine}

-Historically, the study of umbral moonshine started with the discovery of Mathieu moonshine, initiated by a remarkable observation made in the context of $K3$ conformal field theories in \cite{Eguchi2010}.
+Historically, the study of umbral moonshine started with the discovery of Mathieu moonshine, initiated by a remarkable observation made in the context of $K3$ conformal field theories in~\cite{Eguchi2010}.
 The Mathieu moonshine can be phrased as the fact that the Fourier coefficients of a set of mock modular forms can be equated with the group characters of a distinguished infinite-dimensional $\ZZ$-graded module for $M_{24}$.
 Later it was realised in \cite{UM,MUM} that the Mathieu moonshine is but an instance of a larger structure, which was named umbral moonshine.
 Umbral moonshine is labelled by Niemeier lattices, the unique (up to isomorphism) 23 even self-dual positive-definite lattices in 24 dimensions with a non-trivial root system.
-Recall that the root system is the sub-lattice generated by the root verctos, the lattice vectors of norm squared 2.
+Recall that the root system is the sub-lattice generated by the root vectors, the lattice vectors of norm squared 2.
 These 23 Niemeier lattices are uniquely specified by their root systems, which are precisely the 23 unions of simply-laced (ADE) root systems with the same Coxeter number whose ranks are 24.
 The relevant finite groups, the so-called umbral groups, are given by the automorphism of the corresponding lattice quotiented by the Weyl reflections with respect to the lattice root vectors.